 This inevitably means that applicants have to fill out complex forms to beg for aid, and that government employees then need to go over those forms, get explanations, make corrections, verify the important information, and supervise the use of the aid.
 It’s an expensive and time-consuming process that represents a dead loss to the economy, and it prevents many poor people from getting aid they need in a timely manner.

 The complexity itself creates widespread incentives for cheating and corruption, particularly if enforcement is lax.
 For example, the IRS’s own statistical analyses of the Earned Income Tax Credit indicate that around 25% of all EITC claims are fraudulent, yet almost none of these claims are investigated (because, as I said earlier, the IRS is grossly underfunded – they don’t have the resources to go after these people).
 As a result over $14 billion is paid out each year for fraudulent EITC claims and never recovered.
 And that’s just one of more than 80 welfare programs!

 Because the requirements for aid are rigid, the aid itself creates real disincentives for employment or self-improvement.
 People who are on welfare generally face the highest marginal tax rates of all, often far higher than the marginal tax rates faced by billionaires.
-As we saw in Chapter Six, a single mother can face a situation where getting a better-paying job or working more hours would cause her to lose thousands of dollars in benefits, outweighing the increase in income and leaving her worse off financially, a marginal tax rate of more than 100%!
+As we saw in Chapter Six, a single mother can sometimes face a situation where getting a better-paying job or working more hours would cause her to lose thousands of dollars in benefits, actually outweighing the increase in wages and leaving her worse off financially, a marginal tax rate of more than 100%!